The urbanisation challenge

 India will need to focus on three pillars to shape the future of urbanisation:

 A key challenge is to mobilise the huge resources required to build the infrastructure to meet the increased demand for clean drinking water, reliable power supply, and efficient and safe road transport.
 India will need to invest nearly $60 billion per year in urban infrastructure and a total of nearly $900 billion over the next 15 years.
 This demands a shift in financing, emphasising private and commercial investments.
-Currently, the central and state governments finance over 75 per cent of city infrastructure, while urban local bodies (ULB) finance 15 per cent through their own surplus revenues.
-Only 5 per cent of the infrastructure needs are currently being financed through private sources.
+Currently, the central and state governments finance over 75% of city infrastructure, while urban local bodies (ULB) finance 15% through their own surplus revenues.
+Only 5% of the infrastructure needs are currently being financed through private sources.
 This has to change.

 Public-private partnerships offer potential, with ULBs able to borrow more from private sources.
 This process will be helped by improving the regulatory environment and strengthening ULB capacity.
-Urban property tax in India is far lower than that in other developing countries, and it can be increased from 0.15 per cent to 0.5 per cent of GDP.
+Urban property tax in India is far lower than that in other developing countries, and it can be increased from 0.15% to 0.5% of GDP.
 Reforms in taxation policy and the fiscal transfer system will enable cities to leverage more private financing.

 India’s industrialization and urbanisation grew together in the early 1990s, but the two have dispersed in the last two decades.
 Manufacturing growth was initially concentrated around the megacities.
 But it has dispersed, and the share of the manufacturing sector in employment, output, and number of enterprises has declined in urban areas.
 The share of manufacturing has increased in rural areas.